SESYNC-ci/data-package-lesson/docs/_slides/metadata.md

 {:title="{{ site.data.lesson.handouts[0] }}" .text-document}

-Look at your data_package folder, and see the CSV template files.
+Look at your storm_project folder, and see the CSV template files.

 ===